ShnAlmighty/restaurant-paprika/Readme.md

 # Restaurant Filtering Backend

 ## Information
-This repository contains APIs developed for basic search functionalities for various types of restaurant
+This repository contains APIs developed for basic restaurant search functionalities based on various filters such as type of cuisine, dietary preferences, etc.

 ## Prerequisites
  Install the dependencies by running the below commands from the project's root directory in the command line: